maziac/DeZog/README.md

 In order to use DeZog you need
 - vscode (of course)
 - the ZEsarUX ZX Spectrum emulator (https://github.com/chernandezba/zesarux).
-At least version 8.0 is required.
+At least version 8.1 is required
+- or the internal Z80/ZX simulator

 ### DeZog